bybysker/bookkeeper/README.md

 ## Knowledge Base Setup

 The S3 agent requires an AWS Bedrock Knowledge Base.

+**Recommended:** Use Terraform for infrastructure setup (see Infrastructure Setup section).

-Use the provided utility:
+**Alternative:** Use the Python utility for manual management:

 ```bash
 # Create knowledge base